IlanaShukhman/Ex1/README.md

   1.10) String toString.

-2) Functions_GUI: implements functions.
+### 2) Functions_GUI:
+Implements functions.
 The class variable is ArrayList<function> func_collection.
 It supports the following methods:

   2.1) Constructors.
 Can receive: nothing, which returns an empty ArrayList.
                                   ArrayList<function> func_collection.